Cosmetic Breast Surgery - delivered by an Experienced Specialist who focuses just on the Breast

 Re-do Revisional Breast Augmentation Surgery: Mr Turton has extensive experience performing correctional breast implant surgery for patients who have had complications from implants placed elsewhere in the UK.
 Patients travel to his clinics for review and revisional surgery from all over the UK; details of the best way to access his expertise when travelling from more remote parts of the UK or abroad will be provided on contacting his secretary (see consultation section for details).

-PIP Breast Implants: Mr Turton has of course never used PIP implants.
-The recent International withdrawal of the PIP (Poly Implant Prostheses) breast implant (a French manufacturer whose implants were marketed in the UK in many clinics) has led to a flurry of referrals for Mr Turton to revise.
-Patients with these PIP implants should have a consultation and consider exchanging them for a different manufacturer if they have symptoms.
+PIP Breast Implants: Mr Turton never used PIP implants.
+The recent International withdrawal of the PIP (Poly Implant Prostheses) breast implant (a French manufacturer whose implants were marketed in the UK in many clinics) led to a flurry of referrals for Mr Turton to revise over the last few years.
+Any patients who still have PIP implants should have a consultation and consider exchanging them for a different manufacturer if they have symptoms.
 Mr Turton featured on the ITV programme as a specialist showing corrective surgery on patients with PIP implants.

-The Leeds Nuffield Hospital and Spire Hospital Leeds are offering the best price for removal of PIP implants, but this must in patients who have minimal problems requiring a simple exchange (assessed at consultation).
-Short cuts must never be taken in patients, who need expert surgery.
-These implants had been of a concern as they contained non-medical grade silicone.
-The French regulator's study of PIP implants have been shown to bleed more silicone, to have a higher rupture rate and the non medical grade silicone is also a tissue irritant causing inflammation when it does come out.
-Please contact Lisa Harris, on 01133882193 or 07904315576 to arrange this consulation (please email if prefered: firstname.lastname@example.org).
+Mr Turton offers implant exchange at both the Leeds Nuffield Hospital and Spire Hospital Leeds.
+Simple (like for like) exchange is realtively straightforward in patients who have minimal problems requiring a simple exchange (assessed at consultation).
+Short cuts must never be taken in patients who need expert surgery.
+PIP implants had been of a concern as they contained non-medical grade silicone.
+The French regulator's study of PIP implants have shown they bleed more silicone (the implant leaks some silicone through what appears to be a physically intact implant and this silicone can migrate to regional nodes or beyond).
+They also have a higher rupture rate and the non medical grade silicone is also a tissue irritant causing potential inflammation when it does come out.
+Please contact Lisa Harris, on 01133882193 or 07904315576 to arrange for this type of consulation (please email if prefered: firstname.lastname@example.org).
 Mr Turton can retain the removed implants in most cases so that they can be returned to the patient if required for medical reports.
 Otherwise he will photograph the implants and document the operative findings for any such report.
 See the section on PIP implants on the side menu for further detailed information and the latest news.

 Other Specialist Breast Surgery: For a summary of the comprehensive Specialist Breast Services available CLICK HERE.